 How Do I Know Which Country To Bring My Claim To?

 If you let ClaimCompass do all the work for you, then you don't need to worry about that.
 Our legal experts will get in touch with the airline and the appropriate legal body.

-Now, if you decide to take the matter in your own hands, I suggest you first read this guide packed with everything you need to know about flight disruptions and how to claim compensation.
+Now, if you decide to take the matter in your own hands, I suggest you first read this guide on flight delay compensation or this one on compensation for cancelled flights.
+They're packed with everything you need to know about flight disruptions and how to claim compensation.